kovasap/rtbb/README.md

 TODO add bar charts that show distribution of characters in the shop, and damage done by characters in the round with https://github.com/fenix-hub/godot-engine.easy-charts.

+## Misc Ideas

+When units die, then solidify into stone pieces that block movement and act like walls.